-Why I Chose Bedford County
+Why I Choose Bedford County Schools

 "At Cascade Elementary, our teachers and administrators truly care about students’ success.
 Our faculty is more like a family that loves and nurtures every child.
 We set high expectations for our students and work to achieve a love of learning.
 Cascade Elementary has wonderful community support and is a great place to teach."